Physical Symptoms of Anxiety

 When we feel anxious, our body releases a chemical called "Cortisol" which is really useful if you are running for your life as it can alter or shut down functions that aren't needed in that moment.
 These functions might include your digestive or reproductive systems, your immune system, or even your growth processes.

 Of course, long-term production of Cortisol is not so helpful and can actually be very damaging.
 It can lead to headaches, insomnia, weight gain, heart disease, digestion issues and IBS, depression, memory and concentration problems and auto-immune diseases as well as increased susceptibility to colds and flu.

 It is important to learn how to turn off this stress response and finds ways of helping your body and mind to relax.
-Please start by signing up to my newsletter and downloading my eBook which has lots of quick and easy techniques that you can learn and use anytime.

-If you haven't downloaded it yet, let me start you off by sharing this simple but effective breathing exercise.
+Try this simple but effective breathing exercise.
 You can practise this daily to keep yourself feeling calm and relaxed and also use it when you do feel that anxiety starting to rise.

 Abdominal breathing requires you to breathe deeply into your tummy which causes the diaphragm, a dome-shaped muscle at the base of the lungs, to tighten and move down.
 This gives more space in your chest cavity and so allows your lungs to expand more fully.